NEW HOURS: Tuesday-Friday: 9am-6pm, Saturday: 10am-4pm, Closed Sunday and Monday.

 Depending on your tile selection, tile availability varies.
 Many products will be available for pick up after one or two business days, while others will transfer in from out of the area within 2-3 weeks depending on stock and stock location.
 Handmade and special order products can take 6-12 weeks to be made and shipped.

 We are happy to help calculate quantities for your installation during a paid design appointment.
 We ask that you provide your measurements and a sketch, floor plan, or elevation so we can make sure we get all the components you need.
-Read more and schedule your design appointment on the showroom page.
+Read more and schedule your design appointment on the appointments page.

 No- You are welcome to visit the showroom at your convenience during business hours.
 We are happy to direct you to the type of tile you’re looking for, and even assist you with sample checkout.
 Once you've got an idea of what you would like we can schedule a paid design appointment, and give you one-on-one assistance.
 This is ideal if you want further help in determining what components to put together, what trim pieces to use in your tile application, conceptual sketches, or figuring quantities.
-Read more about the services we offer and schedule a design appointment on the showroom page.
+Read more about the services we offer and schedule a design appointment on the appointments page.

 We can look through our order system to find your previous purchase (back to about 2007) if you know the name it was purchased under.
 That being said, not all tiles will still be available.
 Tile is a fashion industry, and with changing fashions manufacturers frequently discontinue product.
 In the case that we cannot provide the same tile again, we can try looking at alternative or similar options.